Event information

 There are three ways that are reliably supported which give mouse coordinates.
 There is also one unreliable way.
 All are given as properties of the event object, such as eventObject.clientX.
 These will be used to obtain the coordinates relative to the entire page.

 With clientX/Y, the standard was not very well written, so some older browsers made mistakes when implementing it.
-The coordinates should be relative to the displayed portion of the page, but Opera 6-, Konqueror 2- and iCab 2- give the coordinates relative to the entire page.
+The coordinates should be relative to the displayed portion of the page, but Opera 6-, Konqueror 2- and iCab 2- (none of which are the current versions of those browsers) give the coordinates relative to the entire page.
 There is no easy way to detect if a browser supports it correctly and the only way to write this piece of script is to detect the browsers that do not comply with the standard and provide appropriate scripts.
 This is the only time I will tell you to do this.

-Clue browser also makes, but as it cannot detect scrolling, there is no need to compensate.
+Clue browser also makes this mistake, but as it cannot detect scrolling, there is no need to compensate.

 Note that Opera 7+, Konqueror 3+ and iCab 3+ actually comply with the standard, but as they also provides pageX, the script I will show you uses that instead, so again, the problem is avoided.